MRS SDK Reference

 • Its return type is non-nullable.
 For example, myService.mrsNotes.note.findUnique() can return a note or undefined, but myService.mrsNotes.note.findUniqueOrThrow() always returns a note.

-findMany is used to query all records in one or more pages, and optionally, those that match a given filter.
+findMany is used to query a subset of records in one or more pages, and optionally, those that match a given filter.
+To find all records see findAll.

 Name Type Required Description